The LLC Guide

 Business Bank Account

 To maintain your new LLC’s limited liability, you’ll need to keep your personal assets separate from business assets—so you’ll want to open a business bank account.
 Opening an account typically requires a few key business documents: your Articles of Organization, operating agreement and EIN.
 Depending on the bank—and how clearly powers are defined in your articles and agreement—you may also need an LLC resolution to open a bank account.

 Make sure you have everything you need.
 We offer a free LLC resolution to open an LLC Bank Account.

 Your business bank account doesn’t do much good empty—your new LLC needs to be funded with capital contributions.
 Let’s say your business needs $10,000 to start.
 Each member would pony up a portion of that $10K from their personal money or assets to put into the new business account.
 In exchange, members receive a proportionate percentage of membership interest.
 You can change the percentages at any time if people want to contribute more later on.

 Need to document all this money changing hands?
 We offer free LLC Forms, including capital contribution agreements and membership certificates.

 Licenses and Reports

 After you form an LLC, your state will still want you to check in every so often to update or confirm basic information about your LLC.
 These updates normally take the form of annual, biennial or periodic reports.
 Occasionally, these reports are combined with other state requirements.
 For instance, Arkansas pairs its annual report with an annual franchise tax.
-Some states (including Alabama, Alaska, California, Louisiana, Nevada and Washington) also require LLCs to file an initial report (a report due upon or shortly after starting your business).
+Some states (including Alabama, Alaska, California, Louisiana, Nevada and Washington) also require LLCs to file an initial report.
+This is a report due upon or shortly after starting your business.